anyaevostinar/anyaevostinar.github.io/classes/208-s24/syllabus.md

 * Prefect sessions: This course has a prefect.
 The Prefect Program offers in person tutoring and/or optional collaborative learning sessions for participating classes.
 Prefect sessions review course concepts and often focus on critical thinking and problem-solving exercises centered on the course material.
-Our course prefect(s) will use email or CampusWire to inform everyone in the class about upcoming sessions and availability for 1:1 tutoring.
+Our course prefect will use email or CampusWire to inform everyone in the class about upcoming sessions and availability for 1:1 tutoring.
 * Q&A CampusWire Forum:
 You're welcome to post questions about readings and labs on the forum, as well as about homework.
 You shouldn't post much homework code, but you can post code related to other assignments.